sc0ttj/component/README.md

   - see `htl` or similar for wrappers around view HTML that provide syntactic sugar

 - Better SSR
+  - an `App.envelope()` add-on method, to render components as JSON envelopes:
+    - render as JSON
+    - include view, actions & style as stringified HTML, CSS and JS
   - pass in config to `toString()`, to choose what to render:
     - Component lib itself
     - actions